 And never fear, raccoon fans!
 My Muse found a purpose for Vandy in my Eureka Ending (definition: the last scene was pulled out of thin air.)
 The raccoon added humor by stowing away in the heroine’s traveling trunk.
 I have to admit, when the coon-in-the-trunk idea occurred to me – breezing through my mind in a barely audible whisper, as most Muse ideas do – I groaned and almost discarded it.

 When will I learn to listen to my Muse?

-Once the words started flowing, I could see that the raccoon was the perfect author device to create a romantic reunion for the hero and heroine.
+Once I busted through writer's block and the words started flowing, I could see that the raccoon was the perfect author device to create a romantic reunion for the hero and heroine.
 The scene turned out PRECIOUS, if I do say so myself!